soundofives/worldbuilding/Locations/15k/15k/Adventures/Adventure 5/Adventure 5 Narrative.md

 ##### Node E. The Ruin Guardians

+Haunting sounds, like chimes or strings subtly vibrating in the wind, echoes throughout the area.
+The noise is discordant and uneasy.

 The Archive Ruins are overgrown.
 The architecture is ancient, though close inspection shows that it may be even more ancient than it seems--layers have been rebuilt several times, with varying degrees of stone decay and dilapidation present on the outside of the ruins.
 The building has a decently sized rectangular atrium that leads to a large semicircular hall at the back.
 There are no windows, though the top of the Celestial Observatory is open.

 The front doorway is a large stonework door guarded by a massive statue of a woman dressed in ancient armor.
 She stands off to the side of the door, opposite her a similar statue once stood, but is nowhere to be found.
+(She, many years ago, had tried to chase down Heward the Bard, one of the Company of Seven.
+He made his way inside to investigate the Star Lyre.
+He dropped his Handy Haversack in a rush to escape, sending the Guardian toppling off the top of the tower.)

 When approaching the door, the Guardian proclaims in a powerful voice in *Archaic Heavenly Sinisar*:
 >[!quote] Guardian